LeetLLM

 Why protecting a few weights matters

-Imagine the same two-weight layer, but now the activation pattern is extreme: w1w_1w1 is almost always multiplied by 100100100, while w2w_2w2 is multiplied by 0.10.10.1.
+Now make the two-weight layer's activation pattern extreme: w1w_1w1 is almost always multiplied by 100100100, while w2w_2w2 is multiplied by 0.10.10.1.
 A 0.10.10.1 rounding error on w1w_1w1 becomes a 101010 unit output error, while the same error on w2w_2w2 becomes only 0.010.010.01 units.
 AWQ identifies these "high-traffic" channels and rescales them so the quantizer spends more of its limited integer range on the weights that matter most.

 Algorithm